ssmagula/hydrogen/_posts/2017-02-04-welcome-to-new-site-jekyll.markdown

 ---
 layout: post
-flytitle: Robots in me
+flytitle: Incantations
-title:  Welcome to the new site
+title:  Notes on the new site
 comments: true
 dek: Some notes on how this site is assembled in .22 seconds by a series of scripts and codes
 date:   2017-02-01 20:27:14 -0600